rschristopher/rschristopher.github.io/src/pow/sovereignty/level-7.md

 Sophisticated demand response will balance grids, with miners adjusting for peak payments.
 Contracts on Lightning will automate this, syncing with stratum for real-time shifts.
 As refined, mining will become a market stabilizer, adding revenue streams to sovereign operations.

 ---

+## Next Gen Nuclear

+Next-gen nuclear will synergize with Bitcoin mining for grid stability -- reactors deliver constant output, while ASICs absorb demand fluctuations as adjustable loads, curtailing during peaks to keep balance.
+This pairing will enable reliable baseload power, with mining as the flexible buffer for nuclear's steady flow.

+---

 These developments are inevitable -- the problems will be solved, reshaping Bitcoin's zero-sum battlefield.
 In a world of dense energy progress, sovereignty belongs to those who adapt and innovate.